Rockstatata/Rockstatata/README.md

 # 💫 About Me:

 I'm currently pursuing BSc.
-Engineering Degree in CSE at Khulna University of Engineering & Technology and also working as a Software Developer Intern at Algosoft Technologies Ltd. I love to learn new things and make new things which can have an impact.
+Engineering Degree in CSE at Khulna University of Engineering & Technology and also working as a Junior Software Developer at Algosoft Technologies Ltd. I love to learn new things and make new things which can have an impact.
 Because of this I have grown myself a great passion in coding!

 ## 🌐 Socials: